 Study the Market

 The first thing you should do before pursuing any new endeavor is research, research, research.
 If you’ve never bought a house or looked into the real estate market, I encourage you to start here.
 Each city and state have different price points, taxes, and laws.
 It’s imperative you understand these things before you jump in.
 I encourage you to start the research on your own, but you should also be working with a good real estate agent, who will help you adapt to the market in your area.

 Don’t get caught up comparing the real estate in your area to the real estate in other areas you have no intention of moving to.
 Comparison will give you an unrealistic idea of what you can do and purchase where you’re at.

 Once you understand the market in your area, you should begin to understand the formulas that will lead to success.
 In my real estate teachings, I always include the formulas that have led to success for me.
 These formulas are incredibly important, and whenever I work with a real estate agent, I make sure they know my formulas as well.
 The biggest risk in real estate is making a bad investment.

-If you are purchasing a property to rent out, you should always be getting at least 1% of the purchase price of the home per month in rent.
-If rent in the area you’re looking to buy in fits that formula, then you could be in a place to make some cash flow.
+For instance, if you purchase a property to rent out, you should always get at least 1% of the purchase price of the home per month in rent.
+If rent in the area you’re looking to buy in fits that formula, then you could be in a position to make some cash flow.